Reconstructing WKB from topological recursion: Topological recursion

 where

-The first summation in \eqref{eq:TR} is over all ramification points in $R$, and the second and third summations together mean that we are summing over all subsets of $\tau'(z)$. $\alpha$ is an arbitrary base point on $\Sigma$; but it can be checked (see \cite{BE:2012,EO}) that the definition is actually independent of the choice of base point $\alpha$. \end{defn}
+with the $t_i$'s copies of the coordinate on the Riemann surface $\Sigma$.
+The first summation in \eqref{eq:TR} is over all ramification points in $R$, and the second and third summations together mean that we are summing over all subsets of $\tau'(z)$. $\alpha$ is an arbitrary base point on $\Sigma$ which is not in $R$. \end{defin}

-Note that this recursion was called ``global topological recursion'' in \cite{BE:2012}; from now on we will simply refer to it as ``topological recursion''.
+\begin{rem} Note that this recursion was called ``global topological recursion'' in~\cite{BE:2012}; from now on we will simply refer to it as ``topological recursion''.
 It was shown in \cite{BE:2012} that it is indeed equivalent to the usual local formulation of the topological recursion \cite{EO,EO2} when the ramification points are all simple.
-But here we do not need to assume simplicity of the ramification points.
+But here we do not need to assume simplicity of the ramification points. \end{rem}

+\begin{rem} It is important to note here that it is not clear \emph{a priori} that Definition~\ref{d:TR} even makes sense.
+Indeed, for the recursive structure introduced in Definition~\ref{d:RW} to be well defined, the differentials $W_{g,n}$ must be symmetric.
+Hence for the topological recursion proposed in \eqref{eq:TR} to make sense, we must show by induction that the $W_{g,n}$ thus constructed are indeed symmetric.
+This was proven in \cite{EO} (Theorem~4.6) for the original topological recursion, and it was shown in \cite{BE:2012} (see Section 4) that symmetry also holds for the $W_{g,n}$ constructed from the global topological recursion presented above.
+In fact, one could also formulate a proof of symmetry directly from the global topological recursion above along the same lines as the proof in \cite{EO}.